 How UUCB Works Financially

-UUCB – like all UU congregations – is an autonomous member congregation within our Association of Congregations (UUA = Unitarian Universalist Association of Congregations).
+UUCB – like all UU congregations – is an autonomous member congregation within our the Unitarian Universalist Association of congregations (UUA).

 We do not receive any money from the denomination.
 This means that ALL the money that it costs us to operate, we raise ourselves.